dmattox10/tacotaco/README.md

 ## Routes
 - __/taco/custom?__

-This route returns a custom taco using query parameter as follows:
+This route returns a custom taco using query parameters as follows:
 ```
 baseLayers=2&condiments=2&mixins=2&seasonings=2&shells=2
 ```